epfl-ada/ada-2024-project-plottwisters/README.md

 ```

 ## Abstract
+This project analyzes the CMU Movie Summary Corpus to explore patterns in movie release timing, genre, themes, and box office success.
+Key research questions include identifying optimal release periods for different genres, examining shifts in popular release months over time, and investigating correlations between thematic content, historical events, and box office success.
+Supplementary data, including U.S. historical events and box office metrics from the TMDB Movies Dataset, will complete the data and able us to enhance our analysis accuracy.
+Data preparation involves cleaning essential columns (e.g., release date, runtime, box office revenue), adjusting financial figures for inflation, and standardizing movie attributes.
+To extract thematic and tonal elements from plot summaries, we use a ChatGPT API for theme classification and VADER sentiment analysis for sentiment analysis.
+These methods aim to uncover insights into audience preferences and release strategies, offering a historical perspective on movie success and timing within the film industry.

 ## Research questions
-- Does each movie genre have an optimal release period when audiences are more inclined to watch them, to maximise revenue?
+- Does each movie genre have an optimal release period (e.g. peak months or holiday periods) when audiences are more inclined to watch them, to maximise revenue?
-  - Have popular release months shifted over time, and are these shifts related to changes in audience preferences or competing media events?
+  - Have popular release months shifted over time, and are these shifts related to changes in audience preferences, economic factors or competing media events?
-  - How do thematic keywords in plot summaries correlate with the release dates and revenue success of movies?
+  - How do thematic keywords in plot summaries correlate with the release dates and box office success of movies?

-- How do significant historical events correlate with specific genres or themes prevalence, and how does it influence the box office performance ?
+- How do significant historical events such wars, social movements or economic crises correlate with specific genres or themes prevalence over time, and how does it influence the box office performance ?
   - Do movies in certain countries cluster around specific times of year, potentially linked to cultural events or holidays?

 - Do longer movies tend to be released at specific times compared to shorter ones?